telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/adding-user-profiles.md

 To remove an existing user profile click the _'X'_ button on the row of the user profile you want to delete.

-> __Note:__ Once deleted that user profile is permanently removed - you cannot undo this deletion.
+> __Note!__ Once deleted that user profile is permanently removed - you cannot undo this deletion.

 ![Delete User Profile button][8]